UCRajkumar/ecSeg/README.md

 # ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA

-This is branch is the latest version of ecSeg.
-The original implementation can be found in the `master` branch.
+This is branch is the latest development of ecSeg.
+The original implementation can be found [here](https://github.com/UCRajkumar/ecSeg/).
-Updates: Replacement of convolutional blocks with residual blocks and the implementation of (mutli-scale context aggregation by dilated convolutions)[https://arxiv.org/abs/1511.07122] by Fu et al.
+Updates: Replacement of convolutional blocks with residual blocks and the implementation of [mutli-scale context aggregation by dilated convolutions](https://arxiv.org/abs/1511.07122) by Fu et al.

 Rajkumar, U. et al. *ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA.* iScience.
 21, 428-435.
 (2019)